honeycombio/honeycomb-rails/README.md

 ## Documentation

+See [rubydoc](http://www.rubydoc.info/gems/honeycomb-rails/) for gem documentation.

-An API reference is available at http://www.rubydoc.info/gems/libhoney
+An API reference for the underlying libhoney gem is available at http://www.rubydoc.info/gems/libhoney

 ## Contributions

-Features, bug fixes and other changes to libhoney are gladly accepted.
+Features, bug fixes and other changes are gladly accepted.
 Please open issues or a pull request with your change.
 Remember to add your name to the CONTRIBUTORS file!